cloud-elements/devportal/docs/elements/sapc4c-crm/events.md

     {% include note.html content="Make sure that you include the User and Organization keys in the header.
 See <a href=index.html#authenticating-with-cloud-elements>the Overview</a> for details. " %}

-1. Locate the `token` in the response and save it for all future requests using the element instance.
+1. Locate the `token` and `id` in the response and save them for all future requests using the element instance.

 ## Parameters